san-sei/documents/content/en/docs/mobileapp/use_app.md

 </p>

 <p class="note-body">
-<span style="font-weight:bold;">Note</span>: IDmelon has set a time limit.
+<span style="font-weight:bold;">Note</span>: {{< params "IDmelon" >}} has set a time limit.
 If it takes too long to complete the activation process, the activation link in your email will expire, and you will have to start over again.
 </p>

 ## Upgrade to Business Account